Kenneth R. Leibler: Boston Options Exchange

 Leibler served as chairman and CEO of the Boston Stock Exchange from 2001 to 2004.
 In 2004, he helped found the Boston Options Exchange (BOX) and then served as its chairman until 2007.
 While at the Boston Options Exchange, Leibler and his colleagues Thomas Peterffy and Luc Bertrand patented a price improvement processor for the electronic trading of options.
 This new pricing mechanism introduced by BOX in 2004 resulted in option orders sent to a three-second auction where bidding took place in one-cent increments.
 This contrasted with the traditional pricing mechanism of "national best bid and offer" where bids were submitted in five- or ten-cent increments among all the exchanges and trades executed at the best price available.

 Patents

-Price improvement processor for electronic trading of financial instruments.
+Price improvement processor for electronic trading of financial instruments, (2011).

 Awards

 Leibler received the Ellis Island Medal of Honor in 1999.
+He was awarded the With Intelligence Trustee of the Year Award in 2024.